 Winter Trip to Shimla and Manali

 If you were visiting Shimla and Manali in winter, you can still follow this itinerary with an exception of Lahaul valley.
 That part cannot be explored as Rohtang pass remains closed between November and April.
-In that case, you can use these two days to explore more areas like Manikaran Sahib or nearby towns like Kasol.
+In that case, you can use these two days to explore more areas like Manikaran Sahib or nearby places like Parvati Valley.

 Road Conditions in Shimla and Manali